 Cultivars of Note:

-years, producing above average size seeds.
+alternate years, producing above average size nuts.
 Late blooming.

-Desert regions from Syria to Afghanistan and
+Desert regions from Syria to Afghanistan and possibly India.

 Cultivation and Uses